 separate formula applies, usually resulting in a larger gutter.

-Choose a trial width of box gutter (minimun width is 300mm for commercial or
+Choose a trial width of box gutter (minimum width is 300mm for commercial or

 200mm for domestic).
 If this gives a depth of Box Gutter that is too deep for